 People expect it!
 One of the other key changes has been the evolution of the social impact practice, which is primarily delivering research, co-design and business strategy, aligned with the communications and design work of the broader team.

-How long does it take for a futures trade to settle Has that been hard in terms of selecting your clients and projects?
+Has that been hard in terms of selecting your clients and projects?

 Absolutely.
 We are a young, mid-sized consulting company with a conscience and we are competing with global management consulting, research and communications firms that don’t have the same constraints.